 Choose to eat mindfully and include more fruit or vegetables in your meals.
 Add one fruit and one vegetable a day for the 40 days.
 Reduce your meat intake during this special time.
 Explore meatless products and fish options during these 40 days.
 Take a minute to look at your plate and give respect and gratitude for your food.
 This practice will create health and after 40 days the way you experience food will change.

 One night a week gather the family to play a game, paint, do a puzzle or read a story and discuss what it means to each of you.
 This will imprint precious memories on your entire family.

 Each day discover new ways to organize your life.
 Go to the grocery store once a week with a complete list.
 Set a timer one hour before you leave work so you can clean off your desk.
 Organize a drawer or closet each week and see how great you feel.

 Each day find some small way to get your body moving.
-Do Zumba dancing one day, yoga the next, tai chi the next, a walk the next and so on.
-Be creative on how you move your body.
+Do Zumba dancing one day, yoga the next day, tai chi the day after, a walk after that and so on.
+Be creative with how you move your body.
 After 40 days you will feel like a new person.

 Technology Shut Down